tlietz/hangman-elixir/notes.md

 Elixir does not have a reply function for their messages, they are strictly one way.
 If you want something back, you have to tell the remote process where to send it to.

+## Server to Service

+Right now, every client has a Hangman server in the same node.
+When you start a cient, it talks to a corresponding Hangman server, and they all talk to the same dictionary.

+That is fine, but we want to change the organization such that the Hangman servers are in their own Node, then have the clients run seperately in their own Node.

+We don't always want to do that, but in some cases, you should.
+For example, the services may need access to special resources that are not exposed at client level.
+Or maybe it needs to be secure.
+Perhaps there are different deployment characteristics.
+Or clients might not have the capacity to run all the service.

+How can we acheive that?\

+- We will have a Game Service as a free running application and will have a Game Creator as its main process.
+- Client will ask it to create a game
+- The Game Service will return a Game ID (pid) to the client.
+  From that point on, the client can now interact with that game.

+The Game Service will be a `Dynamic Supervisor`.
+It is similar to the regular Supervisor, except it does not start with any child processes, but we can tell it to create child processes.
+Those child processes will then be supervised.

+The general flow of the Hangman code will be:\

+- Runtime creates application
+- Application creates top level supervisor
+- supervisor supervises Dynamic Supervisor
+- Dynamic Supervisor creates and supervises one or more Hangman servers.